-Part five of this six-part falls prevention series focuses on the occupational therapy practitioner’s role in relation to environmental considerations for community-dwelling older adults, including those who have Alzheimer’s disease or other cognitive disorders.
-This six part series is designed for occupational therapy practitioners to gain a better understanding of the prevalence, ramifications, impact on occupation performance, and evidence-based programs related to falls and fear of falling.
+Part five of this six part falls prevention series focuses on the occupational therapy practitioner's roles in relation to environmental considerations for community-dwelling older adults, including those who have Alzheimer's disease or other cognitive disorders.
+This six part series is designed for occupational therapy practitioners and multidisciplinary team members to gain a better understanding of the prevalence, ramifications, impact on occupation performance, and evidence-based programs related to falls and fear of falling.
 Practitioners will gain knowledge in how to incorporate current evidence-based recommendations related to screenings, evaluations, and interventions that may be utilized with community-dwelling older adults to reduce fall risk and fear of falling.

 Dr. Jane Painter-Patton has 37 years of experience working with older adults and is a professor at East Carolina University’s Occupational Therapy Department.
 She serves on the NC Falls Prevention Coalition and is a Board member of the NC Injury and Violence Prevention Council.
 Her interests, presentations, and publications focus on geriatric community-based therapy, including fall prevention, fear of falling, and home safety.
 She is a certified Arthritis Foundation Tai Chi and Interactive Metronome instructor, and is a Master Trainer for both A Matter of Balance and AOTA’s Fieldwork Educator Certificate program.
 Dr. Painter-Patton works with a multi-disciplinary team consisting of a geriatrician, physical therapist, and geriatric pharmacist in the Fall Risk Assessment Clinic for Older Adults at the Brody School of Medicine's Family Medicine, Geriatric Clinic.
 She has recently become a master trainer for the Matter of Balance fear of falling community-based program.